 The top park maintenance and operations issue identified by the department professionals was the level of staffing that dropped from 120 to 42 (including office and management personnel) in response to the 2008 recession and slow recovery.
-Staffing limitations was noted by all the participating department areas as a critical variable.
-Additional parks, trails and annexation have increased the responsibilities of park maintenance staffing without corresponding additional work force.
+Staffing limitations were noted by all the participating department areas as a critical variable.
+Additional parks, trails, and annexation have increased the responsibilities of park maintenance staffing without corresponding additional work force.
 Across all the professional staff interviews concerns and opportunities for improved efficiency were identified.
-The full content of these interviews and other public and community inputs are available in the appendices.
 The following highlights focus on topics that should be directly considered in this planning process.

-Deferred maintenance and needed upgrades are readily apparent in the park and recreation facilities where aging infrastructure should be replaced.

-Broad range of responsibilities for maintenance of infrastructure beyond parks dilutes the available workforce for addressing park, trail and recreation facility maintenance and operations.

-Through several city personnel reorganizations there may still need to be some clarification on the roles of public works and parks maintenance work forces.
-Roles and responsibilities should clarify how the work forces are allocated and who is responsible for elements of public infrastructure.

-A more equitable partnership with schools for shared facilities and collaborative facility uses should allocate the recreational use of city and school facilities by school-related programming and public recreational needs.

-Recreation facility staff currently also shoulder custodial duties and equipment maintenance straining their ability to do their primary programming responsibilities efficiently.

-There is potential for expansion of outdoor recreation and nature education opportunities within the park system to meet and enhance community demands since indoor facilities are at capacity.
+- Deferred maintenance and needed upgrades are readily apparent in the park and recreation facilities where aging infrastructure should be replaced. - Broad range of responsibilities for maintenance of infrastructure beyond parks dilutes the available workforce for addressing park, trail, and recreation facility maintenance and operations. - Through several city personnel reorganizations there may need to be some clarification on the roles of public works and parks maintenance work forces.
+Roles and responsibilities should clarify how the work forces are allocated and who is responsible for elements of public infrastructure. - A more equitable partnership with schools for shared facilities and collaborative facility uses should allocate the recreational use of city and school facilities by school-related programming and public recreational needs. - Recreation facility staff currently also shoulder custodial duties and equipment maintenance straining their ability to do their primary programming responsibilities efficiently. - There is potential for expansion of outdoor recreation and nature education opportunities within the park system to meet and enhance community demands since indoor facilities are at capacity.
 However, staffing must be adequate to plan and organize the partnerships and programming for this potential growth.